 Problems Crickets in Your House Can Cause

 Crickets might seem like harmless creatures, but that’s not always the case.
-There are several problems associated with having crickets in or near the house.
+There are several problems associated with having them in or near the house.

-One of the most significant risks is the pest-borne diseases that crickets often have.
+One of the most significant risks is the pest-borne diseases that these insects often have.
 Since they are exposed to all types of bacteria, crickets are frequently carrying parasites or dangerous diseases, such as salmonella and E.coli.

-Plus, there are several animals that might be attracted to your home once there’s a feast of crickets in or around it.
-Animals that feed on crickets are:
+Plus, there are several animals that might be attracted to your home once there’s a feast of crickets in or around it, such as:

 - Mice and rats

 How to Get Rid of Crickets in Your House

 The best way to keep crickets out is to make sure your home is adequately sealed.
 Crickets are very attracted to bright lights and you should minimize bright lights near any unsealed areas until you can seal them properly.